 How does the RHA TrueConnect compare to other true wireless earbuds?

 The AirPods Pro support AAC, integrate the company’s H1 chip for snappy connection quality, and boast effective noise cancelling which is outperformed only by the Sony WF-1000XM3.
 Not only that, but you also retain the stemmed design and an official water-resistance rating (IPX4).
 The Apple AirPods Pro are notably more expensive than the RHA TrueConnect, but your dollar goes a lot further with Apple’s earbuds.
 If you’re an iPhone user, it’s easy to justify Apple’s earbuds in order to stay within the company ecosystem.

 You can also go the opposite route and save quite a bit of cash by looking into the Anker Soundcore Liberty Air 2 total wireless earbuds.
 These also have a stem-like appearance but unlike the RHA TrueConnect, they support AAC for high-quality, reliable streaming on iOS devices.
-Battery life is comparable and you’re saving money when picking the Liberty Air 2 are a tad more expensive than RHA’s earbuds.
+Battery life is comparable and you will save money by picking the Liberty Air 2 are a tad more expensive than RHA’s earbuds.
 Another solid pair of affordable, fashionable pair of true wireless earbuds are the 1More Stylish.